-Why Your Baby Moves At Night When You’re Pregnant
+Why Does Your Baby Move At Night In The Womb?

 Here's Why Babies Kick In The Womb At Night

 Every baby is unique!
 Some babies literally sleep all day and move at night when you are asleep, whereas others seem to be moving all the time.
 But, it is also possible that you just notice your baby’s movements more at night as it is easier to feel the baby move when you are relaxed and lying down than when you are walking, standing, or occupied with other things.

 Baby movements start as a fluttering sensation, a “butterflies in your stomach” kind of thing.
 This progresses to a rolling, tumbling, or swishing sensation or even a tiny kick.
 As your pregnancy advances, your baby’s movements will become more frequent and distinct.
 The kind of movement you sense will depend on what your baby’s doing and the stage of development.
 And every baby is unique, so some will be more active than others.

 As your baby grows and your skin gets stretched more tightly over your womb, it will be easier to feel the baby kicking, jabbing, or elbowing.
 Nearer the end of your pregnancy, it may even hurt when your baby kicks your ribs.2

 Your Baby May Be More Active At Night